 How does this affect your email program?

-This will apply to subscribers who have iOS 15 with Mail Privacy enabled and open their email with their native Apple Mail app on iPhones, iPads, or desktop.
-Apple hasn’t clarified exactly how the functionality would work, but for those users, this could mean:
+This applies to subscribers who have iOS 15 with Mail Privacy enabled and who open their email with their native Apple Mail app on iPhones and iPads (it is not yet available for desktop).
+This means:

-- Location info (where the user is) is blocked.
+Location info (where the user is) is obscured .